PaddlePaddle/Paddle/paddle/framework/net_design.md

 typedef int OpIndex;

-// The minimum a network should be implemented. class NetworkBase {
+// The minimum a network should be implemented. class NetBase {
  public:
-  // `def` is a proto message that describe the structure of a network.
-  NetworkBase();

-  // Infer the shapes of variables required by operators in the network.
-The
-  // `scope` will be mutated according to the inferred shapes. virtual bool InferShape(Scope *scope) = 0;

   // run all the operators and return success(true) or not, all the
   // variables are located in `scope`. `begin` and `end` specify the scope of
   // `ops_` to run, If no positive indexes are provided, all operators in `ops_`
   // will run.
   virtual bool Run(Scope *scope, OpIndex begin = -1,
                    OpIndex end = -1) const = 0;

+  // Add an Operator according to `def`. virtual OpIndex AddOp(const proto::OpDef &def) = 0;

+  // Add optimizer operators acctording to `attrs`. virtual void ApplyOptimizer(const OptAttrs &attrs) = 0;

+  // Add backward operators.
+  virtual void ApplyGradient() = 0;

+  // Infer the shapes of variables required by operators in the network.
+The
+  // `scope` will be mutated according to the inferred shapes. virtual bool InferShape(Scope *scope) = 0;
 };
 ```